The Kinematics of 30 Milky Way Globular Clusters and the Multiple Stellar Populations within: Results

 The strong correlation between rotation and the enriched star fraction ($\rm{P_2/P_{total}}$) of the clusters in the lower left panel of Figure \ref{fig:Asigma_4panel} was to be expected, as it traces the well established correlation between the mass of a cluster and the fraction of enriched stars it hosts \citep{2017Milone,2023Leitinger}.
 Similarly, more massive clusters tend to have longer relaxation times, while longer relaxation times allow clusters to retain their initial rotation more efficiently \citep{2018Bianchini}.
 We tested whether the strong correlation between rotation and relaxation time was also caused by a correlation with mass.
 To confirm this, we performed a residual analysis to remove the effect of mass from the rotation, finding that all three of the strong correlations we found ($\rm{P_2/P_{total}}$, log($\rm{T_{rh}}$) and $c$) disappeared. \\

 We also present the 3D rotation over dispersion ratios ($\rm{A_{total}/\sigma}$) calculated in this work in Table \ref{table:rotation_comparisons} alongside previous literature values for comparison.
 The fastest rotating clusters in our sample: NGC 104, NGC 5904, NGC 6656 and NGC 7078 are also shown to exhibit fast rotation in the vast majority of previous kinematic results in Table \ref{table:rotation_comparisons}.
 Overall there is only one rotating cluster in our sample: NGC 5986, which somewhat disagrees with previous literature, although we can only compare to \cite{2019Sollima} and \cite{2019Vasiliev} who state the rotation is ambiguous, while \cite{2018Bianchini} found no rotation.
-In general our results for the rotation of each cluster agree with at least one other previous literature result, where available (note that NGC 6101 was not included in any of the previous works listed).
+In general, our results for the rotation of each cluster agree with at least one other previous literature result, where available (note that NGC 6101 was not included in any of the previous works listed).

 Our sample of GCs has the largest overlap with the work of \cite{2023Martens}, who performed a large scale kinematic analysis of 25 Galactic GCs using LOS velocities derived from MUSE spectroscopy, 13 of which are present in our sample.
 Our works agree in finding unambiguous rotation for all 13 of these overlapping clusters, despite their analysis focusing only on the central regions of each cluster, without the use of proper motions.
+Additionally, our results agree for all except one cluster in common with the analysis of \cite{2024Petralia}, who used APOGEE DR14 spectra to determine rotational signatures from LOS velocities.
+For the cluster in disagreement between our works: NGC 6218, we also see contention in whether it is rotating from the previous analyses in Table \ref{table:rotation_comparisons}.